opencolor-tools/opencolor-spec/a_simple_introduction.md

 # A simple introduction to the OCO format

-Author: jan krutisch <jan@krutisch.de>

-This text is meant as a less rigid, more human friendly introduction to the OCO format than the spec which obviously focuses on clarity and detail.
+This text is meant to be a less rigid, more human friendly introduction to the OCO format than the spec which obviously focuses on clarity and detail.

 ## Colors